-Lionel Messi steals the show on his 700th Barcelona appearance
+Lionel Messi steals the show in his 700th Barcelona appearance

 His scintillating performance continued into the second half as his surging run and delicate pass enabled Antoine Griezmann to secure the win.

-Dortmund did offer a late rally with young English star Jadon Sancho providing a moment of real quality, turning and firing a rocket passed Marc-André ter Stegen in the Barcelona goal.
+Dortmund did offer a late rally with young English star Jadon Sancho providing a moment of real quality, turning and firing a rocket past Marc-André ter Stegen in the Barcelona goal.

-But it was too little too late for the German side, whose early sloppiness had crushed them already.
+But it was too little, too late for the German side, whose early sloppiness had crushed them already.

 The only blight on an otherwise excellent night for Messi was a yellow card.
-Apparently even 700 games can't teach you to stay on your feet.
+Apparently, even 700 games can't teach you to stay on your feet.

 Messi looked on in disbelief as he was booked for diving in the second half.